-This is the second in a series of posts about running that I am partnering with Novant Health to bring you.
-The first was about dynamic stretching for injury prevention and today’s post is about core exercises for runners.
-Thanks to Novant Health for sponsoring this post.
+This is the second in a series of posts about running and injury prevention.
+The first was about dynamic stretches to do before you run for injury prevention and today’s post is about core exercises for runners.

 Having “core strength” and “building a strong core” are phrases that you commonly hear in the fitness industry, but I want to talk about exactly what the core is and why having a strong core is important for runners.

 When many people think of core training, the first thing that comes to mind is “six-pack abs” so they focus primarily on training the rectus abdominis, which are the abs you see when you look in the mirror.
 Your core is composed of many muscles in the abdomen, hips, back, butt and legs.
 It’s necessary to work each muscle group to build a strong core.

 WHY IS A STRONG CORE IMPORTANT FOR RUNNERS?

 I like to describe the core as the trunk of your tree.
 You want a solid and strong trunk to support all your limbs.
 If you have a strong core, you are less likely to sustain running injuries because the support from the trunk is helping the limbs like the feet, ankles, calves, shins, knees, hamstrings and quads.

 Two areas in the core where runners (and most people) tend to lack strength are the glutes and the hip flexors.
 This is largely due to the amount of sitting that most of us do on a regular basis!
 When your glutes aren’t firing correctly and your hip flexors are weak, this can lead to injuries or just prevent you from achieving your optimal running performance.